KRFOSS/kali-docs/installation/hard-disk-install/index.md

 If enabled in the previous step, Kali Linux will now start to perform a secure wipe of the hard disk, before asking you for a LVM password.

-Please sure a strong password, else you will have to agree to the warning about a weak passphrase.
+Please be sure a strong password is used, or else you will be prompted with a weak passphrase warning.

 {{% notice info %}}
 This wipe may take "a while" (hours) depending on the size and speed of the drive.<br />